Use the powerful search feature to find more episodes that you want to listen to!

-She was super hopeful, but asking for the sale sexual money to his action.
+She was super helpful, but asking for the sale, the actual money for this transaction

 It makes perfect sense.

-So, can you share a Kendrick how people can find out more about you?
-I think you have also freebie that people can don't know that Kendrick chilled that come.
+So, can you share Kendrick how people can find out more about you?
+I think you have also freebie that people can download at kendrickshope.

 And they're super easy.

-But they work, and so you can find that at Kendrick shope dot com.
+And so you can find that at kendrickshope.